 How does an architect create?
 What inspires and drives the process?
 Learn about contemporary and historic architects in these twelve films—and don't forget the popcorn.
+For more terrific documentaries, also see our list of Top Movies About Architecture.

 Note: Movies come in a variety of digital formats, including disc (e.g., DVD), download (e.g., iTune), subscription streaming (e.g., Hulu, Netflix), and cable on-demand.